washingtonstateuniversity/hrswp-plugin-blocks/README.md

 ### Blocks

 This plugin adds several custom blocks.
 Some provide relatively simple layout blocks and others provide more complex blocks that include front-end JavaScript.
-It adds the following blocks:
+It adds the following content blocks:

 - Accordion
 - Callout